TrakBit/squarespace-static/src/markdown-pages/post-3.md

 slug: "/blog/add-whatsapp-live-chat-squarespace"
 date: "2020-10-27"
 title: "How To Add WhatsApp Chat To Squarespace: Guide"
+description: "A guide on how to integrate whatsapp chat to squarespace for live support."
 ---

-### A guide on how to integrate whatsapp chat to squarespace for live support.

-## 📹 Video version of the steps below:

 `youtube:https://www.youtube.com/embed/QUGoWPj4l2o`